c00lgat/OBSIDIAN/Docker.md

 When we have containers at hand that need to:
 - Deployed and run together
 - The services need to communicate
+A tool to define and run multiple services and application that belong together in one environment.